-NOTE: Please slide the top bracket forward with caution to avoid scratches to the finish as the front of the part is visible.
+NOTE: Please slide the top trim ramp forward with caution to avoid scratches to the finish as the front of the part is visible.

-3. Pull the top of the glass toward you slightly, lift the glass out of the bottom glass retainer and carefully set glass aside.
+3. Remove the bottom trim by tilting back and pulling out the gaps in the chassis.
+Pull the top of the glass toward you slightly, lift the glass out of the bottom glass retainer and carefully set glass aside.
 Note that the fiberglass tape around the glass can mark carpet and furnishings - use a dropcloth to protect furniture.